Pupil Premium Report

 - Times Tables individual support and small groups

-- Surgery time with the class teacher for post objective teaching
+- Surgery time with the class teacher in Years 5 and 6 for pre and post objective teaching

 - Follow-up sessions led by teaching assistants for Literacy and Mathematics after the teacher has delivered the lesson